yotam180/unique_counter/Article/Article.md

         Result: 101, Comparisons: 792171, Placements: 100101, Calculations: 0
 ```

 > **Note:** Insertion sort (algorithm #2) could not run with `N=1000000` in a reasonable amount of time.
-I had to stop the experiment, and thus the next run does not contain metrics for insertion sort.
+The experiment had to be stopped, and subsequently, the next run does not contain metrics for insertion sort.

 ```
 N=1000000